-1 Requirement Providers meet required qualifications D iscovery Discovery EvidenceNumber and percent of non-lic meet provider qualifications.
-Number and percent of non-licensed or non-certified 1915(i) services providers that meet provider qualifications.
+Requirement Providers meet required qualifications D Discovery Discovery Evidence Number and percent of non-licensed or non-certified 1915(i) services providers that meet provider qualifications.
 (Performance Measure) Numerator: Number of non-licensed or non-certified providers that meet provider qualifications.
 Denominator: All non-licensed or non-certified providers.
-Discovery Activity 100% of non-licensed or non-certified providers, MDHHS/CHAMPS (Source of Data & sample size) Monitoring Responsibilities (Agency or entity that conducts discovery activities) MDHHS will monitor providers and assure that the proper documentation to verify provider qualifications is submitted to the Department as required.
-Provider end dates will be used to assure unqualified providers are not paid for services rendered.
-Frequency Continuous and ongoing R emediation Remediation Responsibilities (Who corrects, analyzes, and aggregates remediation activities; required timeframes for remediation) MDHHS will use CHAMPS to analyze and aggregate the data.
-When a non- licensed, non-certified provider is found that does not meet provider qualifications, their provider eligibility will be end dated in CHAMPS and they will no longer be able to bill for services provided to individuals.
-MDHHS will recoup payments made to providers who were not qualified at the time of service provision.
+Discovery Activity 100% of non-licensed or non-certified providers, MDHHS/CHAMPS (Source of Data & sample size) Monitoring Responsibilities (Agency or entity that conducts discovery activities) MDHHS will monitorS providers and assureS that the proper documentation to verify provider qualifications is submitted to the Department as required.
+Provider end dates will ARE be used to assure unqualified providers are not paid for services rendered.
+Frequency Continuous and ongoing R emediation Remediation Responsibilities (Who corrects, analyzes, and aggregates remediation activities; required timeframes for remediation) MDHHS will useS CHAMPS to analyze and aggregate the data.
+When a non-licensed, non-certified provider is found that does not meet provider qualifications, their provider eligibility will be IS end dated in CHAMPS and they will ARE no longer be able to bill for services provided to individuals.
+MDHHS will recoupS payments made to providers who were not qualified at the time of service provision.
 Frequency (of Analysis and Aggregation) Continuous and ongoing.

-Requirement Providers meet required qualifications Discovery

-Discovery Evidence (Performance Measure) Number and percent of licensed or certified 1915(i) services providers that meet provider qualifications.
-Numerator: Number of licensed or certified providers that meet provider qualifications.
+Requirement Providers meet required qualifications Discovery Discovery Discovery Evidence Number and percent of licensed or certified 1915(i) services providers that meet provider qualifications.
+(Performance Measure) Numerator: Number of licensed or certified providers that meet provider qualifications.
 Denominator: All licensed or certified providers.
-Discovery Activity (Source of Data & 100% of licensed or certified providers MDHHS/CHAMPS sample size) Monitoring Responsibilities MDHHS will monitor providers and assure that the proper documentation to verify provider qualifications is submitted to the Department as required.
-Provider end (Agency or entity that conducts discovery activities) dates will be used to assure unqualified providers are not paid for services rendered.
-Frequency Continuous and ongoing R emediation Remediation Responsibilities (Who corrects, analyzes, and aggregates remediation activities; required timeframes for remediation) MDHHS will use CHAMPS to analyze and aggregate the data.
-When a licensed or certified provider is found that does not meet provider qualifications, their provider eligibility will be end dated in CHAMPS and they will no longer be able to bill for services provided to individuals.
+Discovery Activity 100% of licensed or certified providers MDHHS/CHAMPS (Source of Data & sample size) Monitoring Responsibilities (Agency or entity MDHHS will monitor providers and assure that the proper documentation to verify provider qualifications is submitted to the Department as required.
+Provider end dates will be ARE used to assure unqualified providers are not paid for that conducts discovery activities) services rendered.
+Frequency Continuous and ongoing Remediation Remediation Responsibilities (Who corrects, analyzes, and aggregates remediation activities; required timeframes for remediation) MDHHS will use CHAMPS to analyze and aggregate the data.
+When a licensed or certified provider is found that does not meet provider qualifications, their provider eligibility will be IS end dated in CHAMPS and they will ARE no longer be able to bill for services provided to individuals.
 Frequency (of Analysis and Aggregation) Continuous and ongoing.